ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/bmcmcm/Get-msDSSupportedEncryptionTypes](https://github.com/bmcmcm/Get-msDSSupportedEncryptionTypes) :  ![starts](https://img.shields.io/github/stars/bmcmcm/Get-msDSSupportedEncryptionTypes.svg) ![forks](https://img.shields.io/github/forks/bmcmcm/Get-msDSSupportedEncryptionTypes.svg)

 ## CVE-2022-37708
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: none.
 Reason: This candidate was withdrawn by its CNA.
 Further investigation showed that it was not a security issue.
 Notes: none.